kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 Makefile; otherwise it is [the Kubernetes defaults](https://github.com/kubernetes/client-go/blob/master/pkg/version/base.go).

-It will either print one requested property to a JSON object containing many.
+It will either print one requested property or a JSON object containing many.

 ```console